bigdata-i523/sample-hid000/paper1/README.md

 To make it simple we split the content and the format into two different files.

+The content is in

+    content.tex

-The content is in content.tex which you may edit, The template is in report.tex, which you are not allowed to edit.
+which you may edit, The template is in

+    report.tex

+which you are not allowed to edit.

 Compiling the report
 --------------------